Claire Du Brey: Later life and death

 According to two biographies of Marie Dressler published in the late 1990s, Dressler and Du Brey had a long-term romantic relationship.
-However other sources indicate that Du Brey, who had trained as a nurse, was the elder actress's assistant and caregiver while Dressler was ill with terminal cancer.
+However one other (perhaps less reliable) source from 1920 indicates that Du Brey, who had trained as a nurse, was the elder actress's "assistant and caregiver" while Dressler was ill with terminal cancer.

-Du Brey married Los Angeles medical doctor Norman Gates, on November 25, 1911; the couple divorced sometime in the 1920s.
+Du Brey married Los Angeles medical doctor Norman Gates on November 25, 1911; the couple divorced sometime in the 1920s.
 On August 1, 1993, Du Brey died in Los Angeles, aged 100.